 Issues can also arise when a couple commingles community and separate property.
 For example, if either spouse uses income from separate property to buy or maintain community property, or contributes to a separate interest-earning account or 401(k) with income that is community property, whether the property is considered separate or community or a combination may be disputed.
 As such, both parties may be required to obtain financial experts to trace the nature of the property and offer testimony regarding the value of the property.
 Similarly, in some high net worth cases, a party may attempt to lessen the value of separate property or assets in order to minimize alimony obligations or to persuade the court to award the party a higher percentage of community property.
 Thus, parties in a high net worth divorce will often have to produce appraisals or reports from forensic accountants to document the value of property.Discuss Your Case with an Experienced Divorce Attorney in Dallas

 High net worth individuals often have significant assets to protect when their marriage ends.
 If you wish to seek a divorce, discuss the potential financial ramifications of ending your marriage with legal counsel.
 The divorce attorneys of the McClure Law Group are dedicated to helping people navigate through the stress of a high stakes divorce, and we will fight diligently to help protect your rights.
-Our office is located in Dallas, and we can meet by appointment at our Collin County office in Plano.
 We regularly assist people in divorce lawsuits in Dallas, Richardson, Garland, Irving, Fort Worth, Rockwall, McKinney, and Frisco.
 We also represent people in family law cases in cities throughout Dallas, Denton, Grayson, Rockwall, Collin, and Tarrant Counties.
 You can contact us through our online form or at 214.692.8200 to schedule a conference.